Getting to Closing

 Being able to refer back to the LOI that the seller’s note is “subordinated” to the bank debt helps with credibility if presented in the first draft received by the business owner.
 The length of the non-compete and how it will be paid along with continuing compensation for owners are important to nail down before starting the LOI period of exclusivity.
 Likewise, if funded searchers are unable to provide a personal guarantee on the seller note, this should be well understood in early IOI discussions.

 Language used during closing can be very confusing to the seller.
 The Purchase and Sale Agreement (P&S) may be called the Asset Purchase Agreement(APA) or even an Operating Agreement (OA) and sometimes the LLC Agreement.
 Brokers, depending on their background, may use different names for documents than do the lawyers.
 Searchers have to provide translations for all of these to avoid confusion in the seller’s mind.

 Be prepared to repeat yourself regularly, and constantly search for “understanding” when things are confusing to you or the seller.
 The business owner will appreciate your efforts for clarification.
 Both you and the seller have probably never been through this before, which may be a source of common bonding.

 Mistakes will be made along the way, however the searcher may be the only one to review the documents in detail.
-There may be no one checking your own work, so be sure to double-check and pay close attention to document details.
+There will be no one checking your work, so be sure to double-check and pay close attention to document details.
 You may not be able to write legal documents, but you will have to learn how to read them!

 Sellers call most of the shots, you just control the process